-With its thousands of stunning trees and plants, Hyde Park is a wonderful place to stroll with your family and friends throughout the year and enjoy the London vibe.
+With its thousands of stunning trees and plants, Hyde Park is a wonderful place to stroll with family and friends throughout the year and enjoy the natural London vibe.
 With the adjoining Kensington Gardens, these two magnificent spaces form one of London’s largest green areas.
 Perfect for jogging and meandering alike, Hyde Park offers you the chance to escape the hustle and bustle of the city and return to nature.

 The Lido Bar and Cafe offers stunning views of The Serpentine and has a large alfresco dining area – a wonderful space to relax and enjoy Hyde Park with your family.

 The Diana, Princess of Wales Memorial Playground children’s wonderland opened on in June 2000, in memory of the late Princess Diana.
 Located next to the Kensington Palace home she occupied during her marriage, a huge wooden pirate ship is the amazing centrepiece of this fitting tribute to the child-loving Princess.
-Inspired by the stories of Peter Pan, the design includes an area where less able and able-bodied children can play together.
+Inspired by the stories of Peter Pan, the design includes an area where less able and able-bodied children can play happily together.
 The playground encourages children to explore and follow their imaginations and learn whilst they play.
 It is estimated that over 70,000 children enjoy this free playground each year, playing, exploring, dashing about, and letting their imaginations soar in this magical space.
 There is a sensory trail, teepees, a beach and various toys and play sculptures; all set against a lush backdrop of trees and plants.
 There’s also plenty of seating so the grownups can relax too and enjoy a coffee in the playground while their children rush around and use up their energy in imaginary games!

 Goose Duckling: The Serpentine attracts a large number of wildfowl, many of which are winter visitors to the park.
 Look out for the exotic looking great crested grebes and their spectacular mating rituals.
 The lake also attracts a large number of insects that and thereby provides a perfect feeding ground for bats.
 The best place to view bats is on Dell Bridge around dusk and also close to Serpentine Bridge.

 Much of the wildlife in the park goes unnoticed by the majority of visitors.
-This includes a large number of ‘minibeasts’ such as beetles, bees and a host of ground foraging insects.
+This includes a host of ‘minibeasts’ such as beetles, bees and other varieties of ground foraging insects.
 These insects are a vital component of the park ecosystem and the creation and protection of their habitats is very important for the overall health of the park.

 Look out for other exotic and unusual visitors which descend on Hyde Park from time to time.
 Recent sightings have included a black swan, a buzzard and egyptian geese.